EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Another aspect that's important to web applications is having them be configurable via things like configuration files or environment variables.
 The framework already has provision for this, we just need to use it.
 I'm talking about the `appsettings` files.

 We have two of them created for us by default: `appsettings.json` which is applied in all environments, and `appsettings.Development.json` that is applied only under development environments.
-The environment is given by the `ASPNETCORE_ENVIRONMENT` endvironment variable, and it can be set to either `Development`, `Staging` or `Production` by default.
-That means that if we had, for example a `appsettings.Staging.json` file, the settings defined within would be loaded if the `ASPNETCORE_ENVIRONMENT` endvironment variable were set to `Staging`.
+The environment is given by the `ASPNETCORE_ENVIRONMENT` environment variable, and it can be set to either `Development`, `Staging` or `Production` by default.
+That means that if we had, for example a `appsettings.Staging.json` file, the settings defined within would be loaded if the `ASPNETCORE_ENVIRONMENT` environment variable were set to `Staging`.
 You get the idea.

 > You can learn more about [configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) and [environments](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0) in the official documentation.